2025 Summer School

 More information is available to view on the course page.

-The New Trade in Old Books | Angus O'Neill & Leo Cadagan
+The New Trade in Old Books: the Modern Rare Book Trade | Angus O'Neill & Leo Cadagan

 In this “introduction to the modern rare book trade”, two practitioners, one historically (but not exclusively) focussed on twentieth-century English books and the other on early modern continental books, will discuss: trade vocabulary; trends and ideas of collectability; provenance; diversity and inclusion; techniques of research in the trade (including trade bibliography); how marks of ownership change “the meaning of the book”; and fakes and frauds.